gjoshevski/Express-EntraExternalId-Cerbos/README.md

     ```
 ### Configure the sample web app

-1. In your code editor, open *App\authConfig.js* file.
+1. In your code editor, open the *.env* file in the *App* directory.

-1. Find the placeholder:
+1. Change the values for the following variables:

-    1. `Enter_the_Application_Id_Here` and replace it with the Application (client) ID of the app you registered earlier.

-    1. `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
+    1. `TENANT_SUBDOMAIN` - replace it with the Directory (tenant) subdomain.
 For example, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
 If you don't have your tenant name, learn how to [read your tenant details](how-to-create-customer-tenant-portal.md#get-the-customer-tenant-details).

+    1. `CLIENT_ID` - replace it with the Application (client) ID of the app you registered earlier.

-    1. `Enter_the_Client_Secret_Here` and replace it with the app secret value you copied earlier.
+    1. `CLIENT_SECRET` and replace it with the app secret value you copied earlier.

 ### Run and test the sample web app